 NOTE: Do NOT over stretch the Rhomboids as this may cause the muscle to become elongated and weak.

 Application of cold and/or heat therapy to the Rhomboid region can help address the pain.

 … Which one is better?
 Try both and assess how your pain responds.

 Applying ice will help numb the muscular pain.

 If your pain is severe, consider placing an ice pack over the Rhomboid region for 5-10 minutes.

-Applying heat will help relax the muscles in between the shoulder blades.
+Applying heat will help relax the Rhomboid muscles.

-This exercise will help warm up the painful muscles and encourage more blood to the target areas.
+These exercises will help warm up the Rhomboid muscles and encourage more blood to the target areas.

-- Slowly (but firmly) draw large circles with your elbows in a backwards direction.
+- Slowly (but firmly) roll your shoulder blades in a backwards direction.

 - Make sure to squeeze the muscles between your shoulder blades as firmly as you can.